Frequently Asked Questions

 Payment is expected on or before your first day of class.
 Students who have not received a bill prior to your first day of class should contact the Office of Student Accounts at (574) 631-7113 to make payment arrangements.

-If you are a current Notre Dame student participating in a credit-bearing internship in the summer, you will be charged tuition for the internship; however, you are eligible for an internship exemption and will receive a scholarship toward your internship credits.
+If you are a current Notre Dame student participating in a credit-bearing internship in the summer, you will be charged tuition for the internship; however, you might be eligible for an internship exemption and will receive a scholarship toward your internship credits.
 Scholarship is placed on your student account at the end of the month before statements are released and tuition might be accessed at different times throughout the month.
 Expect a gap between the tuition being charged to your account and the scholarship being placed on your account.
+Please contact email@example.com if you have questions regarding your eligibility of the internship exemption.

 If you are a current Notre Dame student, you can request your transcript through insideND.